ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-4-1.md

-Chapter 4: Setting Performance Goals: Importance of Setting Specific and Measurable Performance Goals
+Importance of Setting Specific and Measurable Performance Goals
 =====================================================================================================

 Setting specific and measurable performance goals is essential to achieving consistent improvement.
 In this chapter, we will discuss the importance of setting performance goals and techniques for creating effective goals.